Nail the Interview

 We earn a commission if you click this link and make a purchase at no additional cost to you.

 These questions can reveal a lot about the team‘s focus and health.
 Do they have clarity on which metrics they are influencing and which need improvement?
-How targeted is their approach to performance management?
-By understanding these aspects, you can gauge whether the team has a clear, strategic focus or if they are adopting an ‘everything needs improving’ mentality.
+How targeted is their performance management approach?
+By understanding these aspects, you can gauge whether the team has a clear, strategic focus or is adopting an ‘everything needs improving’ mentality.
 This insight can help you determine how well the team is managing its performance and priorities.

 What you are also signaling is your willingness to measure performance and be measured.
 Some individuals resist measurement, but embracing it is crucial if you want to progress in your career.
-Demonstrating this openness shows that you are committed to continuous improvement and accountability.
+Demonstrating this openness demonstrates your commitment to continuous improvement and accountability.

 Clarity on Goals